WAC Clearinghouse Writing Guide

 • Double space between the title and first entry; all subsequent entries should be single spaced.

-• Arrange entries alphabetically, according to author, last names first.
+• Arrange entries alphabetically, according to authors' last names.

 Individual entries should be formatted in the following way: